NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Backgrounds/Framed in Ferrous Quarter.md

 Choose two ability boosts.
 One must be to **Dexterity** or **Constitution**, and one is a free ability boost.

 You're trained in the Crafting skill and the Engineering Lore skill.
-You gain the [[Feats/Specialty Crafting|Specialty Crafting]] skill feat.
+You gain the [[Specialty Crafting|Specialty Crafting]] skill feat.

 *Source: Pathfinder: Outlaws of Alkenstar Player's Guide* *OGL*